-To ensure it remains a vital and relevant organization, CEOS initiated a self-study in 2011 to revisit its mission and international role in light of the evolving nature of Earth observation initiatives and the changing needs of the Earth observation user community.
-As a result of this self-study, CEOS now employs three documents to guide and conduct its work: this CEOS Strategic Guidance document, which articulates the overarching long-term (7-10 years) purpose and goals of CEOS; a CEOS Governance and Processes document, which provides updated guidelines with regard to CEOS's structure and operations, and the processes CEOS employs to achieve its goals; and a three-year rolling CEOS Work Plan, which sets forth near-term actions to achieve the goals outlined in the CEOS Strategic Guidance document.
+To ensure it remains a vital and relevant organization, CEOS undertook a self-study in 2011 to revisit its mission and international role in light of the evolving nature of Earth observation initiatives and the changing needs of the Earth observation user community.
+As a result of this self-study, CEOS now employs three documents to guide and conduct its work: this CEOS Strategic Guidance document, which articulates the overarching long-term purpose and goals of CEOS; a CEOS Governance and Processes document, which provides updated guidelines with regard to the CEOS structure and operations, and the processes CEOS employs to achieve its goals; and a three-year rolling CEOS Work Plan, which sets forth near-term actions to achieve the goals outlined in the CEOS Strategic Guidance document.
 The following CEOS Strategic Guidance document describes the overarching purpose of the organization and the value CEOS provides to its stakeholders and the global community.
 It defines broad goals for the organization, and outlines a general approach to achieve those goals, as well as methods to maximize success.
 The guidance herein addresses the path forward for CEOS, including various strategies CEOS can employ both to respond to anticipated challenges and capitalize on upcoming opportunities.

-1 As of November 2013, CEOS Agencies operate 107 space missions.
-For the latest count of missions and instruments sponsored by CEOS Agencies, visit the CEOS website (www.ceos.org).
+1 For the latest count of missions and instruments sponsored by CEOS Agencies, visit the CEOS website (www.ceos.org).